 This allows designers to consider new location options and provides a key opportunity for venues which may previously have been limited by aspects such as capacity to get involved with one of London’s most prestigious dates in the calendar.

-Previously, Glaziers Hall has hosted larger London Fashion Week catwalks by transforming the Banqueting Hall into a runway with an audience of 200.
+As an experienced London conference venue, Glaziers Hall is used to handling events creatively and has hosted larger London Fashion Week catwalks by transforming the Banqueting Hall into a runway with an audience of 200.
 Although this format will still be favoured by many, others like DVF are opting for one-on-one appointments or relaxed presentations like Markus Lupfer.
 For these a space with a quintessentially British backdrop, such as the River Room at Glaziers Hall, will be the perfect setting to showcase new collections.
 While others will simply be looking for a space to shoot a social media campaign.

 With tech savvy ideas such as Tommy Hilfiger’s InstaPit, the pressure is on to think outside the box and find a new, fresh format that works for each individual brand.
 The recent fluctuations in currency has resulted in London becoming increasingly affordable and attractive for designers and together with venues across the capital there is an opportunity to create and transform spaces, ultimately influencing what’s on trend for next seasons shows.